Now there are varieties of gifts, but the same spirit; 1 Corinthians 12:4

 Lord, you are my God; I will exalt you and praise your name, for in perfect faithfulness you have done wonderful things, things planned long ago.

-Each Sunday morning, we gather at 9:45am for a brief prayer meeting, which ends with a time of greeting and is followed at 10:00am by our 45-minute morning worship service.
+Each Sunday morning, we gather at 10am for our worship which lasts 1 hour.
+During this time we have activities and snack for children.
 We have special worship services for Ash Wednesday, Maundy Thursday, and Christmas Eve.

 The Ministry of Music